This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 The Court provides a family-friendly and non-discriminatory work environment with strong policies against harassment and bullying.
-The Court and its employees are committed to measures that will assist with preventing and managing illness and injury, psychological injuries, and assisting absent staff to return to work as soon as reasonably practical.
-Other healthy work environment strategies include an employee assistance program that provides free professional counselling to employees and members of their immediate families and free annual influenza vaccinations.
+The Court and its employees are committed to measures that will assist with preventing and managing illness and injury, psychological injuries and assisting absent staff return to work as soon as reasonably practical.
+Other healthy work environment strategies include an employee assistance program that provides free professional counselling to employees and members of their immediate families, and free annual influenza vaccinations.

 The Court recognises that diversity among its staff is one of its greatest assets.
 Valuing the distinctive characteristics in every employee and drawing on the diversity of our backgrounds, skills, talents and views to enhance the Court's working environment and the work of the Court, underpins the current workplace diversity plan.

 Recognition of staff in the form of positive feedback and celebration of achievement is an important part of the Court's culture and business practice.
 The Court's reward and recognition schemes recognise and reward employees for the achievement of corporate goals, providing non-cash incentives.